BellaMrx/CSS_Guide_Part_3/README.md

 If the maximum screen size of 480 pixels is not exceeded, the background is displayed in yellow.

-- Use media properties with the `@import` rule as follows:
+- Use media features with the `@import` rule as follows:

    ```
     @import url('styles/mobile_480.css') screen and (max-width: 480px);
    ```

-Thus, querying media properties can be used in HTML with the `link` element or in the `style` element and in CSS with the `@media` or `@import` rule.
+Thus, querying media features can be used in HTML with the `link` element or in the `style` element and in CSS with the `@media` or `@import` rule.

-### Basic structure of a media properties query
+### Basic structure of a media features query

  ![Preview](6_Responsive_Layouts/images/MediaQuery.png)

-#### Link the media properties
+#### Link the media features
-The media property is linked with the keyword `and`.
+The media features is linked with the keyword `and`.
 Several `and` characteristics can be linked and processed.
 The link can be made with or without a media type.

 For example: